Open-Source-Satellite/Mercury-GS/README.md

 synchronising the on-board time to the Ground or a variety of mission specific functions.
 These are facilitated by something called a Telecommand.

-It is also required to download files, such as a picture that the Spacecraft has taken, as well as upload to the spacecraft.
-This could be downloading images taken by a camera on the payload of the spacecraft , or uploading an Operational Timetable or code update to the spacecraft.
+It is also required to upload and download files.
+This could be downloading images taken by a camera on the payload of the Spacecraft
+, or uploading an Operational Timetable or code update to the Spacecraft.

 ### User Guide
 ## Setup